-SECOND SEANCE, DARK CIRCLE. twenty persons were present, with hands joined, seated so as to form as large a ring as possible, with medium scated in the center. holding in each hand a full measure of flour. as a test condition, which I may here state she had in her hands at the close of the seance.
+SECOND SEANCE, DARK CIRCLE. twenty persons were present, with hands joined, seated so as to form as large a ring as possible, with medium seated in the center. holding in each hand a full measure of flour, as a test condition, which I may here state she had in her hands at the close of the seance.
 Inside the circle were strewn along a list of musical instruments, consisting of guitar, drum, tambourine, bells, etc., for the spirits as they see proper to use them.
-A colored gen-tleman (in form) being secured as violinist, he began his soft melodious exercise, and in a minute of time, he was joined by the thrumbing of the guitar, ringing bells, sounding tam-bourine, etc., by spirits.
-And now the music was elevated, and by means of phosphorus, the guitar was seen to float swiftly in all directions over the room, frequently touching the ceiling above, the height of twelve feet; with continual thrumbing by spirit flugers.
+A colored gentleman (in form) being secured as violinist, he began his soft melodious exercise, and in a minute of time, he was joined by the thrumbing of the guitar, ringing bells, sounding tam-bourine, etc., by spirits.
+And now the music was elevated, and by means of phosphorus, the guitar was seen to float swiftly in all directions over the room, frequently touching the ceiling above, the height of twelve feet; with continual thrumbing by spirit fingers.
 During this time the medium's occasional conversation and cough showed that she kept her position in conscious state.
-Minnie, the Indian control, now became an actress and added much to our astonished joy by keeping up a contin-ual conversation in her jocular Indian manner; while Bill, a negro spirit (one of the band) kept the guitar floating like, and wolian harp over us, and tapping us occasionally with it on the head with considerable force, and keeping us in laughing humor by his many witty sayings.
+Minnie, the Indian control, now became an actress and added much to our astonished joy by keeping up a continusl conversation in her jocular Indian man-ner, while Bill, a negro spirit (one of the band) kept the guitar floating like and wellan harp over us, and tapping us occasionally with it on the head with considerable force, and keeping us in saughing humor by his many witty sayings.
 He now placed the instruments on the laps of some of the circle, giving me the guitar.
 Taking some little time to recruit his power, he remarked, "Massah Pence, I'ze a guine to do something new."
-Allow me to say, that a gentleman, large and strong, unthoughtedly violated the rules of the circle, by grabbing the tambourine while Bill was playing it, which gave rise to his idea of doing SOMETHING NEW.
+Allow me to say, that a gentleman, large and strong, unthoughtedly violated the rules of the circle, by grabbing the tambourine while Bill was playing SOMETHING NEW.